Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval: Methodology

 \section{Methodology}

-This section details the training of a small T5 retriever with 2048 input length (2K-T5), adapting the T5 architecture to follow recent advancements in long-context language modeling, and following a state-of-the-art dense retrieval training pipeline.
+This section details the training of a T5-base retriever with 2048 input length (T5-2K), adapting the T5 architecture to follow recent advancements in long-context language modeling, and following a state-of-the-art dense retrieval training pipeline.